One of our most overlooked superpowers in life is the unbelievable power of our beliefs.

 Why does a job hire one applicant over another?
 Because the chosen applicant did a better job of making them BELIEVE that he will get the job done.

 Why are some men who are broke, out of shape, and abusive able to date women who are beautiful, inside and out?
-Because they BELIEVE that they deserve good women, while some good women BELIEVE they don’t deserve anyone better.
+Because they BELIEVE that they deserve awesome women, while some awesome women BELIEVE they don’t deserve anyone better.